For a high level description of the IFL and its capabilities, see the IFL website "About the IFL" page.

 What tools the IFL provides:

-Two GTAE-IT managed Windows 10 PCs (one in each IFL room) equipped with high end network cards for interfacing with the Vicon hardware, and installed with Vicon Tracker.
+A GTAE-IT-managed Windows 11 PC equipped with a high end network card for interfacing with the Vicon hardware, and installed with Vicon Tracker 3.

-A TP Link WiFi router connected to the IFL1 PC for connecting remote devices to the IFL network.
+A high end low-ping gaming router connected for connecting remote devices to the Vicon network using WiFi.

 A Github repo containing multiple options for connecting to the IFL network and getting Vicon data onboard your vehicle.